Addington Village Interchange

 Addington Village Interchange is a light rail stop and associated bus station serving Addington in the London Borough of Croydon in south London.
 It opened on 10 May 2000 along with the line to New Addington.

-Tramlink Services
+Tramlink

 Addington Village is served by tram services operated by Tramlink.
 The tram stop is served by trams every 7–8 minutes between New Addington and via and Centrale.